 Viewer Gender Confusion: most refer to Äs Nödt as male these days, but there's still some confusion about his gender, even though he refers to himself as the masculine "boku" in chapter 501.
 While at a book festival in Germany, Tite Kubo confirmed the gender as male, but some parts of the fandom still think the character is female.

 Evil Is Sexy: She's a crazy lady, but she's quite the looker herself, something the camera enjoys pointing out to the audience.
 She's even aware of this as she screws a random soldier and kills him once she bangs him silly.

 They Wasted a Perfectly Good Plot: Some fans had been hoping to see Bambietta use Komamura's Bankai, which she stole during their first battle, in their second fight.
-Instead, the Bankai were stolen back by their Shinigami owners...giving the Stern Ritter access to their Vollstandig again.
-Sure, we get to see Komamura fight with an upgraded Bankai, but it still could have been an interesting fight.
+Instead, the Bankai were stolen back by their Soul Reaper owners...giving the Stern Ritter access to their Vollstandig again.
+Sure, we got to see Komamura fight with an upgraded Bankai, but it still could have been an interesting battle.

 Viewer Gender Confusion: Parts of the fandom are convinced this character is female, and most (but not all) English translations claim the character is male.
 The Japanese refers to Berenice in a manner that does not confirm gender.
 The character's face could be either female or bishounen and even the name doesn't prove anything as Tite Kubo has given several males feminine names, including the main character.
 This leaves fans arguing over the gender of this character with no resolution in sight given the very minor role in the story this character has played.

 Ensemble Darkhorse: Initially seemed to a lame Masked Luchador throwaway character to the fans, then comes the second invasion, revealing his rather affable personality and genuine belief in friendship and Crazy Awesome-ness have earned much more respect as time went on.